dolanmiu/docx/README.md

 var exporter = new docx.ExpressPacker(doc, res);

 exporter.pack('My First Document');
+// If you want to export it as a .pdf file instead exporter.packPdf('My First Document');

 // done!
 A file called 'My First Document.docx'
 // will be in your file system if you used LocalPacker